Aim of this guidance

 - Criminal record checks cost money, can sometimes take quite a while and can cause delays.

-- Having carried out a criminal record assessment, you may feel confident in enabling the applicant to start in their role, subject to certain conditions.
+- Having carried out a criminal record assessment, you may feel confident in enabling the applicant to start in their role.

 - Sometimes applicants can be uncertain about their official criminal record and so may unintentionally disclose on a self-disclosure form something they didn’t need to (and that you legally shouldn’t consider), or not disclose something that you’ve asked them to disclose.